dennisfelczy/OpenAI_Document_Analyzer/README.md

 The paragraphes wit sectionHeading role will be used to decide how to split the text.
 If the sections are larger than the token limit (default 512) the section will be split into smaller chunks.

 ### Topics
-Now you can create topics which will create a new folder in the topics subfolder of your project Inside of the topic folder there are different text files:
+Now you can create topics which will create a new folder in the topics subfolder of your project.
+Inside of the topic folder there are different text files:
-- queries.txt: contains the queries that you want to use for the Vecor Search
+- queries.txt: contains the queries that you want to use for the Vector Search
 - questions.txt: contains the questions that you want to ask about the topic
 - ground_truth.txt: contains the pages that humans would look at to answer the questions  (for ground truth checking)

 ## Usage
 ### Sidebar
-on the sidebar you can select the project and the document that you want to analyze Now you can create or select a topic
+on the sidebar you can select the project and the document that you want to analyze.
+Now you can create or select a topic.

 ### Document Viewer
-On the Document viewer tab you can view the document (Page range or Full), the extracted tables and key values
+On the Document viewer tab you can view the document (Page range or Full), the extracted tables and key values.

 ### Context Query
 On the Context Query tab you can enter a query and the application will search for the most relevant pages and display the content of the pages that are most relevant to the query.
-This is also the context that is used on the Question Answering tab
+This is also the context that is used on the Question Answering tab.

 ### Question Answering
-The Question Answer tab allows you to ask questions about the context using text-davinci-003 or gpt-3-turbo from Azure Open AI
+The Question Answering tab allows you to ask questions about the context using text-davinci-003 or gpt-3-turbo from Azure Open AI.

 ## Support
 The application is provided as is without any support.